 Prior to joining the NJDOE, I served as the Executive Director for Data, Assessment, and Educational Technology with NPS and as the Technology Director, a CTO/CIO role, with the Passaic City Public Schools (PCPS).
 In both capacities, I assembled and led a team responsible for implementing two large-scale 1:1 Chromebook initiatives, 10,000 student devices NPS and 4,800 student devices in PCPS, with a primary focus on improving student outcomes through the meaningful integration of technology.
 To support the educational needs at PCPS, we leveraged E-Rate funds to overhaul the district-wide network including ubiquitous WiFi high speed access to support a high-density environment in the middle and high school.

-From 2000-2005, I worked for the Center for Innovation in Engineering and Science Education at Stevens Institute of Technology as the Manager of Professional Development where I directed and authored professional development programs for K-16 teachers, administrators, and faculty and assisted teachers in the use and integration of educational technology.
-In this capacity, I led a one and a half year technology integration pilot project in Costa Rica, Ecuador, and Peru funded by the Inter-American Development Bank, taught in the elementary school, and served over two years as a Peace Corps volunteer training teachers and developing curriculum in the Dominican Republic.
+From 2000-2005, I worked for the Center for Innovation in Engineering and Science Education (CIESE) at Stevens Institute of Technology as the Manager of Professional Development where I directed and authored professional development programs for K-16 teachers, administrators, and faculty in the use and integration of educational technology.
+In this capacity, I led a one and a half year technology integration pilot project in Costa Rica, Ecuador, and Peru funded by the Inter-American Development Bank,

-I’ve also been interviewed by Forbes, ZDNet, and was featured on the cover of the Summer Ed Tech Magazine for a story about “How Do Districts Decide Which One-to-One Device to Deploy?” and keynoted several conference including the District Administration Superintendent Summit, a Chromebook Symposium (.doc), and at the University of Mainz in Germany.
+Additionally, I’ve been interviewed by Forbes, ZDNet, T.H.E.
+Journal, and was featured on the cover of the Summer Ed Tech Magazine for a story about “How Do Districts Decide Which One-to-One Device to Deploy?” and keynoted several conference including the District Administration’s Superintendent Summit, a Chromebook Symposium (.doc), and at the University of Mainz in Germany.